nathangreen2021/cloudmanagement-integrations/Terraform/Terraform_Azure_Sample/README.md

-# Terraform - AWS VM deployment and XaaS change Request(Sample)
+# Terraform - Azure VM deployment

-This AWS example shows you one way to use Commander workflow modules to sync Terraform accounts after a deployment is made, then set resource ownership for Commander portal visibility and make a change request for a deployed AWS E2 instance.This example can be modified for other cloud accounts and can also be used as a starting point for other cloud accounts not managed by Snow Commander.
+This Azure example shows you one way to use Commander workflow modules to sync Terraform accounts after a deployment is made, then set resource ownership for Commander portal visibility.
+This example can be modified for other cloud accounts and can also be used as a starting point for other cloud accounts not managed by Snow Commander.

 Requirements:
 * Credential in the Commander credential library for connecting to Commander (API User)